mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/20_override_sync_mode_on_task_execution.md

 # Override Sync Mode by Task Execution

-TDM task execution process must to set the Sync mode based on the environment and the task's Override Sync mode and based on the task's operation mode as described in the following table:
+When executing a TDM task on an environment, set the sync mode according to the following table:

 <table width="900pxl">
 <tbody>